Natalia Rak

-Natalie Rak, also known as Rak, is a Poland based street artist born in 1986.
-Rak uses brightly colored paint to do multistory murals on the sides of buildings around Poland and Internationally.
-Originally painting canvases, Rak switched to street art only recently.
-Natalia Rak is a world-renowned street artist, a graduate of Art High School in Radom.
-She studied Fine Art at the University of Lodz, Poland, focusing mainly in Graphic Design.
+Natalia Rak (or just Rak; born 1986) is a Polish street artist.
+She uses brightly colored paint to do multistory murals on the sides of buildings around Poland and Internationally.
+Originally painting canvases, she switched to street art.

+Education

+Natalia Rak is a graduate of Art High School in Radom.
+She studied Fine Art at the University of Łódź, Poland, focusing mainly in Graphic Design.

 History

 Natalia Rak's subjects are typically murals of one or two individuals, mostly women.
 Her larger than life paintings try to invoke mystery and metaphor, often using classic stories like Adam and Eve and Romeo and Juliet.
 The artist uses a palette of bright colours in many of her realistic murals.